 Why these instructions work

-- Clear step-by-step instructions and photos for braiding a straight and round four-strand challah bread
+- Clear step-by-step instructions and photos show exactly where each strand goes, so you don't lose your place mid-braid for both straight and round challahs

 Round challah is traditionally served for Rosh Hashanah (the Jewish New Year).
 Straight challahs are served at many Jewish celebrations, from the weekly Shabbat (Sabbath) meal to weddings and Bar/Bat Mitzvahs.
 And of course, it's great for making french toast!